College football scores, schedule, games today: Florida-Mississippi State battling; Kentucky in action

 South Carolina, Kentucky battling for SEC East position

 Georgia remains the class of the SEC East, but South Carolina and No. 17 Kentucky can assert themselves as the Bulldogs' primary challenger.
-So far, the pair are locked in a 3-3 tie.
-Can the Wildcats handle the sudden attention after beating Mississippi State in Week 4?
-They'll need another big game out of their star running back Benny Snell Jr.
+So far, the Wildcats are picking up where they left off in Week 4 with a 17-3 lead.
+Can Kentucky handle the sudden attention after beating Mississippi State?
+It sure looks like it, but they'll need another big game out of their star running back Benny Snell Jr.

 Oklahoma destroys Baylor